legacysurvey/legacysurvey/pages/dr4/description.rst

 Tractor Catalogs
 ================

-??ADM is this the same for all of the Legacy Surveys?

 The Tractor code runs within the geometrical region of a brick.
 This fitting is performed on the individual exposures that overlap the brick, without making use of the image stacks.